 Just because, you really, really want something doesn’t mean it is a suddenly a need.

-I’ve seen a lot of people get into financial trouble because they needed a car.
+You see a lot of people who get into financial trouble because they “needed a car.”

 A car can be a legitimate need, but the level of car is what can turn on your want meter.
 The trick is to find the balance between your genuine need for a car with your want to have the latest and greatest vehicle on the market.